abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/3-CSS-Layouts.md

 ### Order

-By default, all children have `order: 0`, and are laid out in the order they appear in the source code.
+By default, all flex-items have `order: 0`, and are laid out in the order they appear in the HTML markup.
 You can use the `order` property to change this ordering.

 ![flex-order](./img/flexbox-order.avif)